Who We Are

 Matt Thomas, PhD, Statistical Consultant

 Matt ThomasMatt Thomas joined the CSCU in 2022 and was excited to return to Cornell where he completed his B.A. in mathematics in 2006.
 Matt has an M.S. and a Ph.D. in mathematics from the University of Arizona, where he focused on quantitative mathematics education, and held faculty positions at the University of Central Arkansas and Ithaca College.
-Matt’s enthusiasm for statistics springs from the diversity of methods he has applied to his own research, including item response theory and psychometric methods for evaluating student performance in calculus, qualitative and mixed methods approaches to understanding how mathematicians and learners use algorithmic thinking, and using machine learning techniques to make predictions about the composition date of American folk dances (view his publications).
+Matt’s enthusiasm for statistics springs from the diversity of methods he has applied to his own research, including item response theory and psychometric methods for evaluating student performance in calculus, qualitative and mixed methods approaches to understanding how mathematicians and learners use algorithmic thinking, and using machine learning techniques to make predictions about the composition date of American folk dances.
 Matt is interested in issues of measurement and causal inference and appreciates the nuance and challenges of data manipulation and management.
 He enjoys teaching statistics and coding, and looks forward to working with a clients on a range of topics including, but not limited to, psychometric and item response theory models, mixed models, structural equation models, and experimental design.

 Email: mthomas@cornell.edu